bcokert/brandonokert.com/source/_posts/Scaling-with-Docker-Part-1.md

   - large-scale
   - images
 author: Brandon Okert
-date: 2016-02-16 8:00:00
 thumbnailImage: thumbnail.png
-summary: Getting started with Docker, from a Scaling Perspective
+summary: 'Getting started with Docker, from a Scaling Perspective'
+date: 2016-02-16 08:00:00
 ---

 This is the first in a two part post about Scaling with Docker.
 In Part 1, we'll focus on getting started with Docker from a scaling perspective.
 For the most part this will be an intro to Docker, so if you're already experienced using mutli-container hosts, docker networks, volume containers, monitoring tools, and management scripts, feel free to skim this part.
 In Part 2, we'll use the fundamentals from Part 1 to organize scalable multi-host systems, then show where to start to take that to very large scale applications.